 Repair saves you money.
 It saves the environment.
 And it connects us to our things.

-Now a final year social scientist, I have been fixing stuff since I was a teenager.
+Now a public policy master's student, I have been fixing stuff since I was a teenager.

 Strongly passionate about society, environment and technology and finding ways to produce impactful change in the world other than by going vegan.